 The Architectural Review profiles the Folly/Function 2018 competition, featuring interviews with past winners Josh de Sousa of Hou de Sousa, Eva Jensen of Eva Jensen Design and Socrates Sculpture Park Executive Director John Hatfield.

 Jess Wilcox, Director of Exhibitions, Socrates Sculpture Park

 Anne Rieselbach, Program Director, The Architectural League of New York

 About Socrates Sculpture Park

-Socrates Sculpture Park has been a model of public art production, community activism, and socially inspired place-making for 30 years.
+Socrates Sculpture Park has been a model of public art production, community activism, and socially inspired place-making for more than 30 years.
 Known for fostering experimental and visionary artworks, Socrates has exhibited more than 1,000 artists on its five waterfront acres, providing them the financial support, materials, equipment, and space necessary to create large-scale works in the public realm.
 Open 365 days a year from dawn till dusk, the park is an epicenter of cultural programming, as a producer of contemporary exhibitions, a presenter of a multi-disciplinary performance series, and an educator of more than 10,000 children and teens each year – all free.
-The park’s existence is based on the belief that reclamation, revitalization and creative expression are essential to the survival, humanity and improvement of our urban environment. socratessculpturepark.org.